AbhaySThakur/ds_getnclean_proj/README.md

 ###STEP4 : Appropriately labels the data set with descriptive variable names.

-This step required manuall processing to dress up the variable names.
+This step required manual processing to dress up the variable names.
 We divide this task into following steps
- 1. Assign colmun names(as given to us) to merged dataset from STEP3.
+ 1. Assign column names(as given to us) to merged dataset from STEP3.
 For this we use the column names vector we generated in STEP2 'allvarnames' in combination with 'var_index' for filtering the correct names
 `names_final <- allvarnames[var_index]`.
  2. Export this vector and then do manual edit and expand the variable names to more descriptive names.
 The final names vector should look like this.
   ```